Downloading Video and Audio from YouTube and other Social Media Platforms for Free

 Other Useful Tips

-1) yt-dlp provides an updated list of all sources compatible with downloading.
+1) yt-dlp provides an updated list of all sources it believes are currently compatible with downloading.
 To extract this use the following command line:

 yt-dlp --list-extractors.